openstack/training-guides/doc/upstream-training/source/slides/workflow-accounts.rst

 Exercise 1
 ==========

-What else can you do with a OpenStack Foundation membership?
+What can individual Foundation members do that community members can't?

 Exercise 2
 ==========

-What can individual Foundation members do that community members can't?
+What else can you do with an OpenStack Foundation membership?